Tips for Using News and Social Media in a Healthy Way

 - Sign up for "news roundup" emails.
 They include only the top headlines, or summarize the day's events.

 - Unfollow or hide feeds that stress you out.
 And don't feel bad about doing it.
 You can still be informed without absorbing all the info that comes your way.

 - Track the time you spend using social media or reading news.
 You can do it with an app or manually.
 If you don't like how those minutes add up, think about how you'd rather use that time.
 Sometimes it can help to put it into words.
-For example, "Spend an hour on Facebook, or spend an hour playing basketball with my daughter?" or "Spend an hour reading about the pandemic, or spend an hour learning guitar chords?"
+For example, "Spend an hour on Facebook, or spend an hour playing basketball with my daughter?" or "Spend an hour reading the news, or spend an hour learning guitar chords?"

 - Follow the feel-good stuff.

 The news can be heavy.
 Try to find balance by focusing on things that make you feel happy.

 - Try following social media accounts that are focused on your interests or on things that make you laugh.
 For example, did you know you can follow accounts that only post videos of baby animals being adorable?
 If that's not your thing, no problem.
 Search for something that is, and see what comes up.
 Love strange houseplants?
 There's a group for that.
 Want tips for fixing older-model Hondas yourself?
 You're not alone.

 - Check out "good news" mailers.
 These are free emails you can get daily or weekly that link to news from around the world that might make you smile or boost your mood.
 Most major news sources offer them or something similar.